 ‘we were seeing some cracks’

 As tough as it was from a family perspective, it was a wonderful two years and Gary was sad to leave the job.
 But we were beginning to see some real cracks in our family relationships and knew without a doubt that we needed to make some tough decisions.
 We’ve always turned to God for guidance and I don’t know where we would be in our life without this.
 Much of our family life has been lived ‘outside the comfort zone’ and we love this as it helps us to rely on God even more – He has never failed us.

 It seems to me that whether we are brought up to know God or not, there comes a point when we all have to ask ourselves: ‘Am I going to give God a chance to steer the ship, or am I going to keep doing it my way?’
 People have such fear that if they give things over to God they’ll have to change, but the amazing thing is that He changes us from the inside so that we actually want to change!
 It’s not forced, it’s like He’s a master potter gently moulding us.

 Life post international cricket and coaching has opened up some amazing new and interesting opportunities for us as a family.
 For me personally, one of the greatest was publishing my autobiography, Chai Tea & Ginger Beer, a few years ago.
 This tells of our many experiences as a family – the highs, the lows and all the lessons learnt.
 It has been an incredible journey and privilege.
-The book is now in its second print in South Africa and last year we launched it in India.
+The book is now in its third print in South Africa and we also launched it in India.